 Hannya masks are very popular in Japan, having been a prominent symbol in Japanese culture for centuries.
 Over the years, the design has spread in popularity outside of Japan, and it's now known around the world.

 - The word hannya itself is the Sino-Japanese word for praina, which represents wisdom and knowledge

 - Hannya masks depict a woman so overcome with envy and vengeance that she takes on the form of a demon overcome with jealousy and anger.
 Although she has demonic characteristics, a few human traits still remain.

 - These masks are commonly used in Shinto ceremonial practices and used in traditional Japanese theatre, known as Noh Kabuki or Noh theater.
-The plays will depicts acts based on folk stories that date back centuries, some as far back as the 14 century.
+The plays depict acts based on folk stories that date back centuries, some as far back as the 14 century.